-3.7 Strategic Route Options
+3.6 Strategic Route Options.

-Linking Ellon to the wider communities of Newburgh, Foveran, Balmedie and eventually onto Aberdeen is an aspiration that the Council would seek to deliver.
-Proposals will be developed out with this Masterplan under a Strategic Cycle Routes approach for Aberdeenshire.
+Linking Portlethen to the wider communities such as Newtonhill and Muchalls to the South and North onto Aberdeen is an aspiration that the Council would seek to deliver.
+Proposals will be developed under a Strategic Cycle Routes approach for Aberdeenshire which will consider the wider linkage between Aberdeen and Stonehaven.

-3.8 Cycling Potential
+3.7 Cycling Potential

-Building on the identified options, the Cycling Potential Tool has provided a greater understanding on how the proposed network could impact on cycling potential compared to the current network or 'do nothing' network.
+Building on the identified options, the Cycling Potential Tool resulted in an understanding on how the proposed network has an impact on cycling potential compared to the current network.
 The analysis is based on four elements:

-- Areas of Interest Identification of the study area - or 'Area of Interest'.
-In the case of Ellon, this has been sub-divided into six smaller areas to match the Integrated Travel Towns Masterplan document for Ellon. - 2.
+- Areas of Interest Identification of the study area or 'Area of Interest'.
+In the case of Portlethen, this has been sub-divided into six smaller areas to match the Integrated Travel Towns Masterplan document for Portlethen. - 2.
 Base Environment This runs the CPT with no impact from the current network.
 This produces an output that is not biased by any network and simply shows the inherent state of cycling potential in the area. - 3.
 Quality of Service This runs the CPT with the current network in place.
 A 'Quality of Service' measure is in place to take into account the different types of network currently in situ.
 In other words, the CPT would show a difference between a dirt track and a segregated cycle way.
 In addition, the analysis and scoring of the network is from the point of view of a 'novice cyclist' who is perhaps not confident cycling on fast/busy roads.
-Importantly, this means that the network is assessed for a wider audience than just those who currently cycle. - 4.
+This means that the network is assessed for a wider audience than just those who currently cycle. - 4.
 Proposed Network This runs the same Quality of Service tool as section 3 but includes proposed changes to the cycle network that are listed in the Integrated Travel Town masterplan.

-Using the date from these four stages of development. the Cycling Potential Tool has been used to provide an estimate of the number of people who could potentially cycle to work or school within an area.
-This feature was used to examine the people who were nearby the proposed new route sections and estimate how many of those people in Ellon could feasibly cycle to work or school.
+Using the data from these four stages of development, the Cycling Potential Tool has been used to provide an estimate of the number of people who could potentially cycle to work or school within an area.
+This feature was used to examine the people who were nearby the proposed new route sections and estimate how many of those people could feasibly cycle to work or school.